PAjaiy/playground-un5txx5v/markdowns/welcome.md

 # Introduction

-So, you've just signed up to CodinGame and just finished the "Onboarding" puzzle, and have no idea on what to do next.
+So, you've signed up to CodinGame and just finished the "Onboarding" puzzle, and have no idea on what to do next.
 Well, don't worry, since this playground will give you a basic idea of all the types of statements and algorithms needed to get a good head-start.

 This playground is written in Python3, since it's a very beginner-friendly and powerful language.